modmore/docs/en/01_Commerce/v1/01_Getting_Started.md

 **Make sure the snippet call is uncached**.
 If you go to the cart resource, you should see a notice that your cart is empty.

 To make sure Commerce knows where your cart is, update the `commerce.cart_resource` system setting with the ID of your Cart resource.
+As of v0.12, you can also set the `commerce.shop_resource` system setting to tell Commerce where the root of your shop is.

 ## Create the Checkout Page

-If you chose to create a checkout resource during the installation, you can skip this step.
+_If you chose to create a checkout resource during the installation, you can skip this step._

 While carts are useful, you will also need a checkout to allow people to place their order.
 Create a new Checkout resource, and place the following uncached snippet call in it: